Sylheti Nagri: Usage

-Modern history

-Many Sylheti Nagri presses fell out of use during the Bangladeshi Liberation War and Indo-Pakistani War of 1971, including Islamia Press in Sylhet town which was destroyed by a fire.
-It gradually became very unpopular the script is used mainly by linguists and academics.
+Revitalisation efforts

 Research on the script multiplied to its greatest extent in post-colonial Pakistan and independent Bangladesh.
 In the late 20th century, Munshi Ashraf Hussain, a researcher of Bengali folk literature, contributed immensely to Sylheti Nagri research.

 In 2009, the publication of literature in the Nagri script recommenced in Bangladesh through the efforts of Mostafa Selim, who founded a publishing company called Utsho Prokashon based in Dhaka, and Anwar Rashid's New Nation Library in Puran Lane, Sylhet.
 By 2014, a collection of 25 manuscripts, known as Nagri Grantha Sambhar, was published by Utsho Prokashon's Muhammad Abdul Mannan and Selim.
 The recent revivals sparked a great interest in the country, and achieved significant coverage in national newspapers, TV and radio channels across Bangladesh.
 The government enabled free circulation of books about Nagri to be distributed to schools and colleges in Sylhet.
 A documentary directed by Sarwar Tamizuddin, titled Nagri Lipir Nabajatra, was aired across the country.
 The Bangla Academy, an institution funded by the Government of Bangladesh to serve as the official body regarding the Bengali language, has begun hosting Nagri bookstalls at the Ekushey Book Fair.
 In 2014, a Nagri press conference was held at the Pathak Shamabesh Center in Shahbag, a major neighbourhood located in Bangladesh's capital, Dhaka.
 The Sylhet City Corporation and Sylhet District Council funded the establishment of a £20,000 circular mural at Surma Point known as the Nagri Chattar in 2018, which was designed by Shubhajit Chowdhury.
 The official building of Sylhet District's Deputy Commissioner has also installed Nagri signboards.

+Another aspect of its contemporary revival is it being viewed as a key marker of Sylheti identity, in particular within the diaspora.
+This revival is primarily driven by efforts to preserve the Sylheti language as an integral part of a cultural heritage, in contrast to the dominance of Standard Bengali.
+SOAS University of London in the United Kingdom is one institute that has led such initiatives like the "Sylheti Project".

-In the United Kingdom, the New Testament was successfully transcribed into Sylheti Nagri by James Lloyd Williams and others on 2014 Christmas Day and titled Pobitro Injil Shorif.
+The New Testament is one of the few books that has been translated into Sylheti with the Sylheti Nagri script by James Lloyd-Williams and others in the UK, titled Pobitro Injil Shorif in 2014.